top of page

 APPROVED EXPENSES from the Texas Education Freedom Accounts (TEFA)

 • Textbooks or other instructional materials.
+Required uniforms.
+Academic assessment costs.
+Private tutoring.

 • Transportation to/from approved providers.
+PCCS is seeking options.

 • Educational therapies not covered by any federal, state, or local government benefits (i.e, Medicaid).